 - The moment your current plan starts to become irrelevant

 For example, last March we were getting ready to launch a direct mail program at Allocadia.
 As we watched COVID-19 spread and the rapid rise of remote working, we pulled the plug on the direct mail program and reimagined it as a digital experience.
 Sending out mail was a poor plan when no one would be at the offices to receive it.
 By pivoting before our plan became irrelevant, we were able to create an engaging experience that resulted in twice the number of expected responses in the first week.

-To make it easier when you need to flip the switch and change to a new plan, make sure a portion of your marketing budget is bookmarked as a slush fund.
-Keep it between five to ten percent of your total budget.
-A slush fund needs to be big enough to support flexibility, but not so big that it ties marketers to a shoestring budget and hinders their original plans.
+Bookmark a portion of the marketing budget as a slush fund.
+This make it easier when you need to flip the switch and change to a new plan, m Keep it between five to ten percent of your total budget.
+A slush fund needs to be big enough to support flexibility, however, if it is too big it may tie marketers to a shoestring budget and hinder their original plans.

 Scenario planning keeps marketing organizations agile and flexible.
-It identifies the important constants in your marketing plans – your strategic targets – and provides a structure for addressing uncertainties.
-When you’re armed to the teeth with a variety of back-up plans, you can act quickly and decisively.
+It identifies the important constants in your marketing strategy and your strategic targets.
+In addition, it provides a structure for addressing future scenarios and critical uncertainties.
+When armed to the teeth with a variety of back-up plans, you can act quickly and decisively.